christopherraa/Bashrc/README.md

 The above piece of code has been shamelessly copied from http://www.turnkeylinux.org/blog/generic-shell-hooks .

 The next step is pointing ~/.bashrc.d to ~/PATH/TO/THIS/REPO/scripts (tip: `ln` is your friend).
-After that you control which files are loaded by toggling the executale-flag on/off.
+After that you control which files are loaded by toggling the executable-flag on/off.
 If you have your own stuff you'd like to load as well then just place that in ~/bashrc.d and add the following to the bottom of the ~/.bashrc file:

     run_scripts ~/PATH/TO/THIS/REPO/scripts